-The School receives substantially all of its funding from the District under the Florida Education Finance Program (FEFP), which is based in part on a computation of the number of full-time equivalent (FTE) students attending different instructional programs.
 The accuracy of FTE student data submitted by individual schools and used in the FEFP computations is subject to audit by the state and, if found to be in error, could result in refunds to the state or in decreases to future funding allocations.
 Additionally, the School participates in a number of federal, state and local grants which are subject to financial and compliance audits.
 It is the opinion of management that the amount of revenue, if any, which may be remitted back to the state due to errors in the FTE student data or the amount of grant expenditures which may be disallowed by grantor agencies would not be material to the financial position of the School.

 Pursuant to the charter school contract with the School District, the District withholds an administrative fee of 5% of the qualifying revenues of the School.
-For the year ended June 30, 2024, administrative fees withheld by the School District totaled \$34,385.
+For the year ended June 30, 2024, administrative fees withheld by the School District totaled \$37,095.

-Note 7 - Risk Management
+Note 8 - Risk Management

-The School is exposed to various risks of loss related to torts, thefts of, damage to and destruction of assets, errors and omissions, personal injury, workers compensation and natural disasters for which the School carries commercial insurance.
+The School is exposed to various risks of loss related to torts, thefts of, damage to and destruction of assets, errors and omissions and natural disasters for which the School carries commercial insurance.
 Settlement amounts have not exceeded insurance coverage for the past three fiscal years.
-In addition, there were no reductions in insurance coverage from those in any of the prior three years.
+In addition, there were no reductions in insurance coverage from those in the prior year.